brndnmtthws/optimal-buy-cbpro/README.md

 cap (as reported by [coinmarketcap.com](https://coinmarketcap.com/)), using a form of [dollar cost averaging](https://www.bogleheads.org/wiki/Dollar_cost_averaging). according to the following logic:

-1. Check current balances of USD, BTC, ETH, and LTC
+1. Check current balances of fiat (USD by default), BTC, ETH, and LTC
-1. If the USD balance is above $100, buy BTC, ETH, and LTC weighted by market cap, as follows:
+1. If the fiat balance is above $100, buy BTC, ETH, and LTC weighted by market cap, as follows:
-    * If there's enough USD available, place 5 discounted limit orders at the current price minus 0.5% up to 4.5%, each order with 1/5th of the remaining amount to buy for each coin (see "[Details on the orders placed](#details-on-the-orders-placed)", below)
+    * If there's enough fiat available, place 5 discounted limit orders at the current price minus 0.5% up to 4.5%, each order with 1/5th of the remaining amount to buy for each coin (see "[Details on the orders placed](#details-on-the-orders-placed)", below)
     * If there isn't enough USD available, place 1 buy order at 0.5% off the current price (see "[Order Minimums](https://support.gdax.com/customer/portal/articles/2725970-trading-rules)")
-1. If the USD account balance is below $100, withdraw coins to desired addresses
+1. If the fiat account balance is below $100, withdraw coins to desired addresses

 You can also use the same script to schedule deposits from your bank account periodically, such as when you're paid.